 "Who the hell turned that thing on?"
 Randy spat out and narrowed his eyes at Blake.
 Blake held out his arms in a 'I surrender' motion innocently.

 "Haha it was me!"
 Simon announced and poked his head around Blake's side.
-He stuck his tongue out at Randy teasingly.
-Blake moved aside so Randy could catch a full view of Simon- and to avoid the chaos that was brewing.
-Simon playfully turned to walk down the hallway, his long lanky legs gave him more distance than Blake anticipated.
+He stuck his tongue out at Randy and playfully turned to walk down the hallway, his long lanky legs gave him more distance than Blake anticipated- either that or he was walking fast.

 "I'm gonna kill you!"
 Randy was on his feet in seconds and tore past Blake and down the hallway after Simon.
 The dorms seemed to come to life as doors opened to cheer on the fighting pair.

-"I wanted to sleep in on my last day!"
+"I wanted to sleep in today you son of a bitch!"

 Randy howled and grappled Simon within a head lock.

 "We have to pass the class!"
-Simon shouted back in defense.
+Simon shouted back in defense and clung to Randy's arm trying to shake him loose.
 Blake stared after them and gently closed the door to finish getting ready.
 He turned his head to stare all around their room.
 He had been here for almost four years.
 It was hard to remember walking through the dorms their first day and unpacking all their bags.

 Blake glanced to the corner where several empty boxes lay folded up against the wall.
 Now they would have to repack everything and begin the next chapter of their life.